crossbrowsertesting/201-Webinar/readme.md

-# CrossBrowserTesting 201 Webinar -- Getting Started with Selenium
+# CrossBrowserTesting 201 Webinar: Getting Started with Selenium
-Examples used in the 201 Webinar on Jun 25 2019

----

 ## Setup
 To run the examples, you will need